 - Non-formal education, with practical and experimental activities to foster participants’ knowledge of the topics;

 - “Sharing EU”: showcase of best practices coming from the business sector, student organisations, trade unions and NGOs;

 - “Boots on Europe”: development of concrete solutions for the short/long term and policy recommendations, and at the same time promote Crossroad Europe initiatives.

 A training for organisers will be held online on 27-28 June 2020, in order to ensure coherence and knowledge of best practices and innovating discussion techniques.
 The 6 Labs addressed to EU citizens across the continent will be held in:

-- Bologna (Italy), from 29 to 31 January 2021 in collaboration with Movimento Federalista Europeo (MFE);
+- Bologna (Italy) - ONLINE, from 25 to 30 January 2021 in collaboration with Movimento Federalista Europeo (MFE);

 Each lab will define its own discussion agenda from among one of the following themes according to local preferences: